isomerpages/moe-chijsngpri/_learning-at-st-nicks/Mathematics.md

 **RICE (Reasoning, Inquiry, Communication and Engagement)**

-To develop our pupils to be skillful communicators and learners with effective problem solving skills, the department has different inquiry-based activities for P1 – P6 pupils.
+To develop our pupils to be skilful communicators and learners with effective problem solving skills, the department has different inquiry-based activities for P1 – P6 pupils.
 Through these activities, our pupils learn to explore, be more self-directed in their learning as well as to work collaboratively with others.
 This also gives our pupils the opportunity to develop their reasoning and communication skills.

 **Applied Learning Programme (ALP)**